syncfusion-content/wpf-docs/wpf/PercentTextBox/Getting-Started.md

 You have to use the PercentValue property to set value for the PercentTextBox.

-> Note: Do not use the Text property to set the value for the PercentTextBox.
+N> Do not use the Text property to set the value for the PercentTextBox.
 Use only the PercentValue property.

 <table>
 <tr>